bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 </html>
 ```

+Each step will include links to the relevant commit in [this companion repository](https://github.com/brainkim/crank-from-scratch).
 This essay assumes an intermediate level of JavaScript experience, as well as some experience with a virtual DOM framework like React.

 ## Step 1: Creating DOM Nodes

-The first thing we’ll need to do is to implement a `createElement()` function, so that the module works with [JSX](https://facebook.github.io/jsx/).
+The first thing we’ll need to do is to implement a `createElement()` function, so that the module works with JSX.
 While the React team is [working on an alterative JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), we’ll stick to its original transpilation, where JSX element expressions are transpiled to `createElement()` calls, with the *tag*, *props* and *children* of the syntax transpiled to the first, second, and remaining arguments of the `createElement()` call respectively.

 ```jsx
 const el = (